 - She was a guest speaker for the American Horse Protection Association, Inc. in April 1994.
 The seminar was for law enforcement officers and animal protection volunteers.

 - She has served as a presenter for the South Carolina Bar Continuing Legal Education Division.
-She lectured on Guardian ad Litem work at the 2010, 2011, 2012 and 2013 Guardian ad Litem Update program.
+She lectured on Guardian ad Litem work at the 2010, 2011, 2012, 2013 and 2017 Guardian ad Litem Update program.
 She has served as presenter at Seminars for DSS Attorneys and Caseworkers, dealing with hearsay exception cases, with the most recent presentation being in 2018.

 - M. J. Goodwin worked as a DSS Contract Attorney in Anderson County, SC for approximately 5 years.